SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/07-Homework.md

 - `LoginUser|<email>|<password>` - this command sets the current logged in user, if it exists
     * otherwise, prints an appropriate message

-**Logged in** users can logout.
+**Logged in** users can log out.

 - `Logout` - this command logs the user out of the system
-    * if there is no logged in user, prints the appropriate message
+    * if there is no logged-in user, prints the appropriate message

 ## Examples